pzivich/Delicatessen/docs/Basics.rst

         \left[ \sum_{i=1}^n \psi(O_i, \hat{\theta}) \right]

+where :math:`\text{\Q}` is a weight matrix.
+In general, the weight matrix begins as the identity matrix as implemented in ``delicatessen``.

+For this equation, we use a *minimization* algorithm to solve for :math:`\theta`.
+This is accomplished in ``delicatessen`` by using SciPy's minimization routines.

-Here, :math:`\text{\Q}` is a weight matrix.
-Note that solving this equation is equivalent to the M-estimator is the case when the dimensions of the parameters and estimating functions match.
-When there are more estimating functions than parameters (i.e., over-identified), the M-estimator can no longer be applied but the GMM-estimator can be.
+Note that solving this equation is equivalent to the M-estimator when the dimension of the parameters and estimating equations match.
+However, the GMM estimator can also be used when there is more estimating equations than parameters.

-Unlike the M-estimator, we use a minimization algorithm to solve for :math:`\theta`.
-This is accomplished in ``delicatessen`` by using SciPy's root-finding algorithms.
+This is referred to as *over-identification*.
+In these settings ``GMMEstimator`` can be used, but ``MEstimator`` cannot.

 Variance Estimation
 -------------------------------